roderickhsiao/react-aspect-ratio/README.md

 ## Why

 Most common use case is image loading.
 If you are not define dimensions for your image tag, browser will assume its a square size of image before image loaded.
-Hence you will see browser reflow your layout after image loaded.
+Hence you will see browser reflow your layout (layout shift) after image loaded.

 If you define a hard dimensions, it might not fit a responsive design.

-* Note: new CSS property [aspect-ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) is now supported in [Chrome 88](https://www.chromestatus.com/feature/5738050678161408), we might be able to support by using `@supports not (aspect-ratio: ratio)` for current padding trick implmentation.

 ## How

+This library using a pseudo element to create space based on the aspect ratio.
+For browser supporting `aspect-ratio` property (Chromium 88, Firefox 87, and Safari Technology Preview 118), the style will be adopted to the pseudo element.

-This component using what people call "Padding trick" - creating a wrapper html tag with zero height and a percentage of `padding-bottom` to perserve space. (`padding-bottom` will be percentage of your component width).
+Other browsers will be using what people call "Padding trick" - creating a wrapper html tag with zero height and a percentage of `padding-bottom` to perserve space. (`padding-bottom` will be percentage of your component width).

 This library also utilizes [CSS variable](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) for modern browser as well as CSS `calc` [API](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) to minimized the style needed for different padding value.

+## Browser Support

+We replies on [CSS custom property](https://caniuse.com/css-variables) and CSS `calc` [function](https://caniuse.com/?search=calc).

 ## Installation